vidiff/vidiff-documentation-and-issues/README.md

 ```

 You can also define `pullRequestUrlTemplate` under `scenarios[]` to specify a particular pull request URL template for each scenario.

+### scenarios

+You can run multiple scenarios in one build.

+`name`: A unique name for your scenario.
+Required.

+`entry`: The scenario function path relative to the root of your repository.

+`capabilities`: An array describing the browsers you want your scenario to be tested uppon.

+The complete list of `platform`, `browsername` and `version` can be found [here](https://testingbot.com/support/getting-started/browsers.html).

+The list of available `screen-resolution` can be found [here](https://testingbot.com/support/other/test-options#screenresolution).
+The default value is `1920x1080`.

 ## Defining a scenario function